Maine Central diesel locomotives: Class DS branch line switchers

 Maine Central purchased three ALCO S-2s in 1949 to handle heavy cuts of freight cars in the Bangor and Waterville yards similar to the work Portland Terminal Company S2s were doing in the Rigby Yard at the southern end of the Maine Central main line.
 Class DS-4b S-2s also worked in Rockland and Rumford.
 Class DS-4d were similar but equipped for multiple-unit (MU) operation to pull branch line freight trains.
 Four S-4s delivered in 1954 were the only green Maine Central ALCO switchers until numbers 313, 954 and 958 were similarly repainted.

-Four maroon and gold MU-equipped EMD SW7s purchased in 1950 and 1951, and a similar green and gold SW9 purchased in 1953 became Maine Central class DS-5.
+Three maroon and gold MU-equipped EMD SW7s and an SW-9 were purchased in 1950 and 1951, and a similar green and gold SW9 purchased in 1953 became Maine Central class DS-5.
 These EMD switchers worked as helpers and local freight engines on the Mountain Division until 1958.
 They then handled local freights out of Portland until being assigned to Bangor in 1966 for Bucksport Branch freight trains.